CChenLi/Matrix_Computation/README.md

 equations, and differential equations.
 The whole project is consist of 7 subsections, each has one specific topic to explore.
 The project process as a record of exploration on fast solution to actual problem based on machine.

+## Warning: Direct copying is strictly prohibited and will be at your own risk.

 ## Main topics

 * Math prerequisites, linear algebra